blackjk3/html5-game-fundamentals/README.md

 ```

 Note, this is a very simplistic view of how one could add sprite sheet animations to a game loop.
 Normally our Animator() function would have many more methods and would be one component added to a larger core game engine that would be processing and publishing game loop events.

+#### <a name="concepts-animation-sprite-sheets-canvas">Canvas</a>
+Now that we have successfully animated DOM sprite sheets, let's see if we can easily translate this to canvas.